Welcome to the Premier Website for Professional Business Analysis

 In business, the term capital refers to the investment in a company to conduct business.
 The firm's capital components appear on the Balance sheet, consisting of long-term debts, preferred and common stock, and retained earnings.

 Notice that groups of Balance Sheet items define three structures for the firm.
-The Exhibit 1 Balance Sheet shows the components of the firm's (1) capital structure (capitalization), (2) financial structure, and (3) asset structure.
+The Exhibit 1 Balance Sheet shows the components of the firm's (1) Capital Structure (Capitalization), (2) Financial Structure, and (3) Asset Structure.

-Capital structure refers to the components of the company's total capital, specifically the balance between funding from equities and funding from debt.
+Capital Structure refers to the components of the company's total capital, specifically the balance between funding from equities and funding from debt.
 Analysts assume that firms use funds from both sources to acquire income-producing assets.
 Owners and creditors share both the risks and the rewards of funding the business in proportion their contribution to the company's underlying value (capital).
 The terms Capital Structure and Capitalization are interchangeable.

 What Are Capital Assets?
 Capital Gains?

-The term capital asset refers to assets that have these characteristics:
+The term Capital Asset refers to assets that have these characteristics:

 • The firm acquires the asset at a high cost.
 Companies and organizations sometimes set threshold values for cost, which the purchase must exceed, for the acquisition to qualify as a capital asset.